bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 **Trained for War.** When you spend a hit die to heal, if the die result is below half of its maximum, the hit die is regained when you finish the short rest.

 ### Child of Night
 Byssia, located to the south of the Nocthian Caldera, is a land culturally obsessed with mysteries.
 Keeping them from others and finding them out.
-They also are notable for not being conventionally religious: they worship either the nature spirits (kami) or the Ascendant Nocthis, patroness of the moons and of mystery.
+They also are notable for not being conventionally religious--they worship either the nature spirits (kami) or the Ascendant Nocthis, patroness of the moons and of mystery.
 Their society is rural and decentralized, with much of it making conscious efforts to live in harmony with nature.
 **Region.** Nocthian Caldera, Byssia

 **Ability Score Increase.** +1 Wisdom